shuban-789/Shuban-CSA/_posts/Foundation/2024-04-22-apexam-study.md

 ## MCQ Reflection

 I think I was struggling a lot on the irertion and the for loop questions.
-I think I could have definitely improved my strategy on this
+I think I could have definitely improved my strategy on this.

 ![Image](https://github.com/user-attachments/assets/e4f02274-62a2-489a-a727-4f73edde72dd)

+There was a question which concerned iteration from a multiplied produce (m*n) which might I could have one better on.